American Lighthouse Foundation

 Overview:

-Over the past seven years the Friends of Pomham Rocks Lighthouse have worked extremely hard to preserve the 1871 Pomham Rocks Lighthouse located in the upper reaches of Narragansett Bay.
+The Friends of Pomham Rocks Lighthouse chapter of the American Lighthouse Foundation have worked extremely hard to preserve the 1871 Pomham Rocks Lighthouse located in the upper reaches of Narragansett Bay.

-This grand beacon has seen its exterior restored to former luster, and a new docking system established at the island over which it presides.
-In addition, volunteers have been dedicated to keeping the landscape in pristine shape while spending untold hours ‘bringing their offshore lighthouse to land” through a variety of educational and community outreach efforts.
+This grand beacon has seen its exterior restored to former luster and the interior fully restored.
+In addition, volunteers have been dedicated to keeping the landscape in pristine shape and have spent untold hours ‘bringing their offshore lighthouse to land” through a variety of educational and community outreach efforts.

 • Quick Facts